NeatU CSS Framework

 As you might have guessed, the prefixes for changing the background color on hover are bgh- (BackGround Hover) and bglh- (BackGround Light Hover) respectively for normal and light color variants.

-A paragraph containing multiple span elements with light orange, light dodger blue, and light ruby background.
+A paragraph containing multiple span elements with light orange, light azure, and light red background.

-A paragraph containing multiple span elements with orange, dodger blue, ruby background.
+A paragraph containing multiple span elements with orange, azure, red background.

 Buttons